AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/restrict-metric-access.md

 1. Go to **Account Settings &gt; Manage Users.**
 1. Select the desired user account.
 1. The **Metrics** tab will display a list of available metrics.
 Check the metrics that you want the user to have access to; deselect those the user should not have access to.
-1. Magento BI saves the changes automatically.
-If the change is successful, Magento BI displays **Saved!** at the top of the page.
+1. MBI saves the changes automatically.
+If the change is successful, MBI displays **Saved!** at the top of the page.

 {:.bs-callout-info}
 All users with Standard permissions can access all data in the data warehouse via Data Export in addition to all metrics from Google Analytics.